-Indices and Surds Graphing Quadratics Applying the 5 index laws and the zero power rule.
+Indices and Surds Graphing Quadratics Applying the 5 index laws and the zero rule.
 Simplifying surds.
-Applying index and surd knowledge to the simplification of algebraic expressions Manipulating surds and indices to generate expressions that describe real world problems Sketching quadratics by applying: completing the square and the quadratic formula methods.
+Applying index and surd knowledge to simplification of algebraic expressions Manipulating surds and indices to gen expressions that describe real world p the square and the quadratic formula methods.
 Modelling real world problems with quadratic equations.
 Graphing quadratic equations using the CAS calculator.